Eocene–Oligocene extinction event: Glaciation

 The boundary between the Eocene and Oligocene epochs is marked by the glaciation of Antarctica and the consequent beginning of the Late Cenozoic Ice Age.
 This enormous shift in climatic regime is the leading candidate for the extinction event's cause.
 Though ephemeral ice sheets may have existed on the Antarctic continent during parts of the Middle and Late Eocene, this interval of severe global cooling marked the beginning of permanent ice sheet coverage of Antarctica, and thus the end of the greenhouse climate of the Early Palaeogene.
-In central North America, the mean annual temperature (MAT) fell by about 8.2  ±  3.1 °C over a span of 400,000 years.
+In central North America, the mean annual temperature fell by around 8.2 ± 3.1 °C over a span of around 400,000 years.
 Near-freezing conditions existed in central Tibet.
 The global cooling also correlated with marked drying conditions in low-latitudes Asia, though a causal relationship between the two has been contradicted by some research.
 The South China Sea experienced drops in both temperature and precipitation; a sharp temperature drop is likewise known to have occurred in the northern Indian Ocean.
 The equatorial seas were marked by exceptionally low palaeoproductivity in the EOT's aftermath.
 Deep ocean temperatures plummeted in the eastern equatorial Pacific during the EOT.

 A leading model of climate cooling at this time predicts a decrease in atmospheric carbon dioxide, which slowly declined over the course of the Middle to Late Eocene.
 Significant cooling took place in the final hundreds of thousands of years prior to the start of major Antarctic glaciation.
-This cooling reached some threshold approximately 34 million years ago, precipitating the formation of a large ice sheet in East Antarctica in response to falling carbon dioxide levels.
+This cooling reached some threshold around 34 million years ago, precipitating the formation of a large ice sheet in East Antarctica in response to falling carbon dioxide levels.
 The cause of the drop in pCO_{2} was the drift of the Indian Subcontinent into equatorial latitudes, supercharging the silicate weathering of the Deccan Traps.
 Another factor was the opening of the Drake Passage and the creation of the Antarctic Circumpolar Current (ACC), which had the effect of creating ocean gyres that promote upwelling of cold bottom waters and diminishing heat transport to Antarctica by isolating the water around it.
 Likewise, the Tasmanian Gateway also opened up around the time of the EOT.
 Ocean circulation changes were, however, not as significant in engendering cooling as the decline in pCO_{2}.
 On top of that, the timing of the creation of the ACC is uncertain.
 The deepening of the calcite compensation depth increased carbonate ion storage in the ocean shortly before the onset of the Antarctic glaciation, suggesting the events may have been coupled.